 Santiago de Compostela : The End of the Portuguese Camino

 If you end your Camino in Santiago de Compostela I do recommend that you allow a few extra days to explore this beautiful ancient city.
-Not only will you want to allow time to visit the Cathedral and the Pilgrims Office but there are also many other impressive sights within the town.
-Some of my groups have also decided to add a day to visit Fisterra and Muxia on the coast too
+Not only will you want to allow time to visit the Cathedral and the Pilgrims Office, but also you can take the roof-top tour and visit the many other impressive sights within the town.
+Some of my groups have also decided to add a day to visit Fisterra and Muxia on the coast too; there are day trips or you can hire a car from the train station.

 Useful Apps, Books and Websites for the Portuguese Camino Coastal Route